francESCOBAR99/InternetTechnology_project/README.md

 Based on the UC-4 and UC-5, there will be the opportunity that the user can report a post and the Admin to delete it and also take measures to act on this report.

-- If the offer on the platform looks suspicious, the user is allowed to report it through a "Report!" button or through a message to the Admin.
+- If the offer on the platform looks suspicious, the user is allowed to report it through a "Report!" button to the Admin.
 - If the offer on the platform looks suspicious, the Admin is allowed to delete the post and either warn or ban the user from creating new posts.

 **Path**: (path for the business logic to be still attached)